ImperialCollegeLondon/ImperialTissueCyte/Imperial_TissueVision_Stitching_Files/README.md

 # About Imperial TissueVision Stitching Files

+(Update 16/05/17) `asyncstitchic.m` now incorporates conversion to JPEG in the script.
+A dialogue box asks the user whether they want to perform the conversion.

 This wiki contains details about the stitching scripts written at Imperial College London to improve upon the original stitching pipeline (see [Original TissueVision Stitching Files](https://github.com/ImperialCollegeLondon/ImperialTissueCyte/tree/master/Original_TissueVision_Stitching_Files)).

 The scripts are written in MATLAB and calls a stitching plugin from ImageJ/Fiji.
 To enable MATLAB to communicate with ImageJ/Fiji, a Java package called MIJ (MATLAB-ImageJ) needs to be installed (see below for installation instructions) and MATLAB also needs to run with a Java version 8 environment.
 Due to these requirements, there is a sequence of set-up steps that need to be performed before the stitching scripts can be correctly executed.